jolsfd/imagenamer-go/README.md

 ## Documentation

 Visit the documentation site [here](https://github.com/jolsfd/imagenamer-go/blob/main/docs/README.md).
-Please note that the documentation is still in progress.
+Please note that the documentation is still a work in progress.

 ## Credits